zbee/SocialStyler/README.md

   - [ ] 4chan board styling
   - [ ] 80% - 4chan thread styling
     - [X] Add gallery mode
+      - [ ] Link images to posts
     - [X] Hide posts in threads
     - [X] Report posts in threads
     - [X] Image expansion
     - [X] Highlight posts by poster
     - [X] Hover over >>(id here) to show it
-      - [ ] Change current mouse position to be relative to where you're at in the window, not the whole document (if you scroll down currently you're met with wonkier quote pop-ups)
     - [X] Show number of posts by one person
     - [X] Filtering of threads (posts with replies, posts that are replies, posts with images, posts with greentext, long posts, etc.)
+      - [ ] Filter gallery mode (.gif and .webm only)
     - [ ] Add auto-loading of new replies
       - [ ] When thread 404s, offer to combine all images into a .zip (since 4bros can only do active threads)
     - [ ] Hook up Reply form
     - [ ] Viewing of conversations (when someone says >>(id here) and they have a reply [from that person], add a button to see all replies between these 2 people that are to each other)
     - [ ] Managing get threads ("14, 15, and 16 get a steam game" > scan to see which ones are available still) (would require input of which numbers do what and if rerolls are allowed)
     - [ ] Detect boss raid threads and provide link to view raid on [Dragonchan](http://dragonslayer.eu01.aws.af.cm/)
+       - [ ] Add raid mode, which will emulate the Dragonchan site for viewing raid threads
 - [ ] Reddit styling
   - [ ] Reddit subreddit/home page styling
   - [ ] 25% - Reddit comment thread styling